makermovement/WebResearcherJS/README.md

 - 1 : Make annotation near anchor
 - 2 : Save all annotations in current webpage as .txt to local drive
 - 3 : Load annotations from local drive
-- Right click on imported note to destroy it.
+- Right click on any note to destroy it.
+- 4 : Initialize a mqtt-server.
+- Once a mqtt-server is setup, each note has a "Send note via mqtt" button which upon clicking, will transmit these notes.